-To get even more out of GAP you can start tracking progress in your organisation by signing up to GAP here.
+To get even more out of GAP you can start tracking progress in your organisation by signing up to the Green Arts Portal here.
 When you create an account for your organisation you will be given your own set of Action lists to work through.

 For those of you who are trying to identify opportunities to save on resources and costs check out the Savings Finder, an online resource efficiency planning tool which will help you target your very best savings opportunities.